jaynetics/jaynetics.github.io/content/posts/visualizing-dreams-with-ai.md

 > A man in black clothes flying through the evening sky and dancing ecstatically at the same time, even contorting himself.
 The sound of airflow is like a synthesizer pad.
 The landscape far below is passing by so rapidly that it's a bit blurry.

+### Result

+{{<image src="/img/d34c6032-9c81-4632-b1ba-dfbf5bfbea01/dream5.jpg">}}

 ### Background

 I had a high fever when I dreamt this.
 The dream stood out for being quite synaesthetic and also including some very specific music, full of intense rhythms and suspenseful melodies.
 I tried to recreate that music in Fruity Loops the next morning, but the sounds evaporated from my memory more quickly than I could recreate them.
-If I ever have such a dream again, I'll try using something like [Suno](suno.com) for a quick shot.
+If I ever have such a musical dream again, I'll try using something like [Suno](suno.com) for a quick shot.

-### Result

-{{<image src="/img/d34c6032-9c81-4632-b1ba-dfbf5bfbea01/dream5.jpg">}}

 ## Dream about Crete